How to Create a Budget in 7 Simple Steps

 Now that you know where the money has been going, it’s time to transfer that into your own budget.

-You can grab these free budget forms here.
+You can grab our free budget form here.

 The very first number you are going to enter into your budget is your take-home pay.
 This is NOT how much you earn each month, but rather how much actually hits your checking account each month after taxes, benefits and retirement contributions are taken out.